jtha/page-extractor-firefox/README.md

 - Extract: Queues the current active tab for processing.
 	- Only works on regular HTTP(S) pages.
 	- Creates a task: `{ id, url, status: 'queued', submittedAt, data: null }` and sends a message to the background.
-- Recent: Opens the Recent page in a new tab.
 - History: Opens the History page in a new tab.
+- Session: Opens the Session page in a new tab.

 Status messages appear in the sidebar to confirm submission or show errors (e.g., trying to run on a non-webpage).

-## History page
+## Session page

-The History view reads all tasks from `browser.storage.local` and shows a list sorted by submission time.
+The Session view reads all tasks from `browser.storage.local` and shows a list sorted by submission time.

 For each entry: